Pointers on passing your fellowship exams

 Read the college websites

 Before you apply, discuss the exams with your practice to ensure that you will be able to take study leave, and/or reduced on-call time.
 Try not to be covering for a principal on leave over the exam period.
-However, remember that seeing patients can be one of the best ways to practise for your exams, especially the Clinical Competency Exam (CCE).
+However, remember that seeing patients can be one of the best ways to practise for your exams, especially the clinical exams (CCE and StAMPs)

 Practise, practise, practise!